GLOBAL MARKETS-Euro, stocks slip after ECB downplays bond report

 German magazine Der Spiegel said over the weekend that the

-their interest rates rose too high, but a bank spokesman said it
+if their interest rates rose too high, but a bank spokesman said

 taken.